RodGuarneros/BigData_with_Alexa/README.md

 MapReduce: Support for paralel computation.
 Map splits the job and Reduce put togheter the results.
 HDFS: Hadoop Distributed Files System
 Spark: Performs queries in the HDFS

+# Issues you are going to find with extremely large dataset

+- A place to store massive amounts of data
+- A way to access data quicly
+- A backup for hardware failure
+- Ways to analyze data quickly